iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 To port an existing Connector originally written on iModel.js 2.x, it will be necessary to:

-1. Change the dependencies to the [New Connector Framework](#new-connectorframework)
+1. Change the dependencies to the latest version.
 2. Search and replace "iModelBridge" with "BaseConnector", "BridgeJobDefArgs" with "JobArgs" and "BridgeRunner" with "ConnectorRunner" and so on.

 ## Introduction